ionvision/ionvision.github.io.bk/notes/install-Qt-OpenCV-Ubuntu.md

 $ cd ./path-to/build_OpenCV_test
 $ ./OpenCV_test lena.png
 ```
 Congratulations!
-You see the image!
+Now you see the image!